 Eli Review has six innovative features and designs that set it apart from other writing tools and educational technology.

-It’s difficult to encapsulate everything I’ve learned over the course of ten years working on a project, but these are some of the highlights:
+It’s difficult to sum up all of the ways I’ve grown over the course of ten years working on a project, but these are some of the highlights:

-- Budget – Once I because responsible for managing Eli’s development I had to learn quickly how to do a lot with a little.
+- Developing on budget – I had to learn quickly how to do a lot with a little.
 We never had stacks of cash to throw at development problems, so each initiative had to be done as cost-effectively as possible.
-We got very good at this in time, and a number of the case studies included here were big features where we were able to maximize on productivity or draw from existing resources or some other way to get the best bang for our buck.
+We got very good at this, and a number of the case studies included here were big features where we were able to maximize on productivity or draw from existing resources or some other way to get the best bang for our buck.

 - Maintenance – Something I’d never imagined going into a project like this was just what keeping a large web app running meant.
 I’d run servers before, but never servers that needed to auto-scale to support traffic loads or monitor them for suspicious activity or routinely check error logs.
-Research and development are critical operations for a company, but not more so than making sure the existing product is stable and reliable.
+Research and development are critical operations for a company, but not more so than the daily routine of checking logs and config files and keeping existing products stable and reliable.

 Most of my sample materials are related to Eli Review, but you can find all case studies, writing samples, presentations, or blog posts by following this tag.